-Wilson: “Well, I can remember one of the high points was back in 1998, 1999, and 2000, there was a huge amount of money being poured into the Internet.
-There were all these startups that were trying to get started and they didn’t have any revenue coming in, but they had all these great dreams.
+Wilson: I can remember the high points back in 1998, 1999, and 2000.
+There was a huge amount of money being poured into the Internet.
+There were all these startups and they didn’t have any revenue coming in.
+But they had all these great dreams.
 One of the things that amazed me at that point was I started selling advertising for Web Marketing Today because people would come to me.
 I never really went out and solicited the advertising.
-But they came to me because it was a vehicle that was available, and had a lot of readers.
-I probably had 80,000, 100,000 readers by that time.”
+But they came to me because it was a vehicle that was available.
+I had a lot of email subscribers.
+I probably had 80,000, 100,000 subscribers by that time.

 Murdock: That’s amazing.

 Murdock: During those years you were so far in front of most of us, certainly me.
-People would presumably ask, “Dr. Wilson, what do you do for a living?”
-What would you tell them, and would they understand?
+People would presumably ask what do you do for a living?
+What would you tell them?
+Would they understand?

 Murdock: I believe you and I met first in 2008.
 Our company represented your company on advertising matters.
-It was a year or so, after we first met, that I understood this other part of your life, when I realized what you were accomplishing.
-I was amazed with everything you were doing with Web Marketing Today.
+It was a year or so later that I understood this other part of your life — when I realized what you were accomplishing.
+I was amazed at everything you were doing with Web Marketing Today.
 But that was only part of what you did.
-The other part was your pastoring work and your writing work — and it’s really astonishing, your level of productivity.
+The other part was your pastoring work and your writing work.
+It’s really astonishing, your level of productivity.
 How many books related to your religious work have you written?

-Wilson: “Well, let me kind of preface that by explaining.
+Wilson: Let me preface that by explaining.
 One of the things that got me really excited, when I started to understand what the Internet could do in 1995, was that it could be used to teach the Christian faith and as I’ve mentioned, I’ve been a pastor since 1967 at one level or another.
 And my strongest gift is in teaching.
-So I was really excited about that and in 1996 I really felt like God was calling me to one, figure out how to teach the bible on the Internet and two, then teach other people how to do it.
+So I was really excited about that and in 1996 I really felt like God was calling me to one, figure out how to teach the Bible on the Internet, and two, to teach other people how to do it.

 Murdock: So that’s 30 books.
 How many of those are still available?

 Murdock: What about ebooks for Web Marketing Today?
-You’ve written a lot of technology and Internet marketing ebooks.
+You’ve written many technology and Internet marketing ebooks.

 Murdock: Any guess on the number of articles you wrote over the years for Web Marketing Today?